williamzujkowski/pizza-calculator/README.md

 ## License
 This project is available for free use under the MIT License.

-Made with ❤️ and a lot of 🍕 by William Zujkowski
+Made with ❤️ and a lot of 🍕 by William Zujkowski# Triggering rebuild